 Whitney never came back.

-The following morning the friend checked their phone and saw that they received a missing call from Whitney at 5:00 a.m.
+The following morning, the friend checked their phone and saw that they received a missed call from Whitney at 5:00 a.m.
 That was the last contact that anyone has had with the 21-year-old woman.
 Investigators did look into Whitney’s involvement in prostitution and her history of solicitation-related arrests, but her friends and family insisted that no matter what, Whitney would have never disappeared without telling someone.

-Whitney’s mother contended that those involved with the robbery and assault against her daughter are also responsible for her disappearance.
+Whitney’s mother insisted that those involved with the robbery and assault against her daughter are also responsible for her disappearance.

-Whitney is 5’5″ and was 220 pounds at the time of her last contact.
-She has black hair, brown eyes, and goes by the nicknames “Nicky” or “Buttercup.”
+At the time of her disappearance, Whitney was 5 feet 5 inches tall and 220 pounds.
+She had black/dark brown hair, brown eyes, and goes by the nicknames “Nicky” or “Buttercup.”
 She has multiple distinguishable tattoos including “Buttercup” across her chest, the letters “FSL” on her leg, and the name “Wanda” on her lower back.

-Anyone with information regarding Whitney’s disappearance is urged to contact the Jacksonville Sheriff’s Office at 904-630-0500 immediately.
+Anyone with information regarding Whitney’s disappearance is urged to contact the Jacksonville Sheriff’s Office at 904-630-0500 or their local authorities.

 Please share this story about Whitney Nicole Sanders to continue the conversation about her missing person case.
 She is our sister and her life matters.